 Department and Faculty

-Pediatric Critical Care faculty
+Pediatric Critical Care Fellowship faculty

 Mayo Clinic's Department of Pediatric and Adolescent Medicine includes more than 100 physicians specializing in more than 40 areas of pediatric and adolescent medicine.
-These physicians provide care ranging from routine check-ups to complex surgical procedures.
+These physicians provide care ranging from routine checkups to complex surgical procedures.
 Annually, Mayo Clinic treats more than 50,000 children and adolescents, including 5,000 hospital patients.

-The PICU admits more than 1000 medical and surgical patients every year.
+The PICU admits more than 1,000 medical and surgical patients every year.
 Their conditions vary from common community-related diseases to highly complex disorders.
 This variety encourages interaction with staff in other areas, such as the Mayo Clinic Center for Congenital Heart Defects, the Division of Pediatric Surgery, the adult critical care group, and the pediatric and adult trauma services.
 It also exposes learners to a multidisciplinary approach in patient care.

-The Cardiovascular Intensive Care Unit cares for immediate post-surgical correction in patients with congenital heart disease and is the center for the extracorporeal membrane oxygenation (ECMO) program.
+The Cardiovascular Intensive Care Unit cares for immediate postsurgical correction in patients with congenital heart disease and is the center for the extracorporeal membrane oxygenation (ECMO) program.
 The model of care involves pediatric cardiothoracic surgeons with experience in adult and pediatric congenital heart disease and the pediatric anesthesiology group.

-Advisors and mentors
+Advisers and mentors

 The fellowship's graduate education advisory system provides you with comprehensive educational advice and personal support.
 You choose a faculty adviser who serves as your primary contact.

 Many prominent professors visit Mayo Clinic each year.
 They present their work during noon and morning lectures and participate in hospital rounds.
 You are encouraged to take full advantage of these opportunities.